hq-King/Awesome-Affordance-Learning/README.md

 ![GitHub Repo stars](https://img.shields.io/github/stars/hq-King/Awesome-Affordance-Learning?style=social)

-> 🧭 Exploring Embodied AI and Embodied perception ?
+> 🧭 Exploring Embodied AI and Embodied perception?
 We hope this collection proves useful in your journey.
 If you'd like to support the project, feel free to ⭐️ the repo and share it with your peers.
 Contributions are warmly welcome!

 ---